tmhglnd/live-coding-101/README.md

 # live-coding-101

 Everything you need for the Live Coding 101 Workshop!
+Please Install all the software listed under [Please Install](#please-install).
+If you are interested in livestreaming music, visuals and code please also follow the instructions under [Livestream](#livestream).

-# We are
+# About us

 - [Saskia Freeke](https://sasj.nl/portfolio/)
 - [Timo Hoogland](http://www.timohoogland.com)